tnwei/tnwei.github.io/README.md

 + Inline equations: wrap in `\\(` and `\\)`, or between `$`
 + Separators are defined in `layouts/partial/math.html`

+## Updating

+When recloning this repo, remember to `git submodule update --init --recursive` in `themes/PaperMod`.
+Update the theme by checking out the intended commit in the theme folder, and tracking it in git.

 References:

 + PaperMod docs itself